 The Fund recognises that communities and sectors outside of government play an important role in helping prevent and counter violent extremism in Aotearoa New Zealand.
 This initiative supports the Government’s wider response to the Royal Commission of Inquiry into the Christchurch Terrorist Attacks.

-You can apply or read more about the Preventing and Countering Violent Extremism Fund on the Department of Internal Affairs Community Matters website.
+You can read more about the Preventing and Countering Violent Extremism Fund on the Department of Internal Affairs Community Matters website.

 Project name | Project description | Grant amount |